Tracks

-Level 01 Beginner
+Level 01 Builder

 CTF Foundations

-4-6 weeks
+Duration 4-6 weeks

-5-7 hours/week
+Cadence 5-7 hours/week

-Systems Practice
+Systems practice

 • Python scripting for challenge automation

-• Core cryptography and encoding patterns
+• Core crypto and encoding patterns

-• Intro reverse engineering in Ghidra
+• Intro reversing in Ghidra

 • Basic buffer overflow debugging with pwndbg

-Challenge Loop
+Challenge loop

 • Daily warm-up micro challenges

-• Two mentor-led debrief sessions each week
+• Two mentor debriefs each week

 • One timed challenge sprint every weekend

-Track Outcome
+Track outcome

 Level 02 Intermediate